Shunroku Hata

 Shunroku Hata (畑俊六, Hata Shunroku) was a field marshal (gensui) in the Imperial Japanese Army during World War II.
 He was the last surviving Japanese military officer with a marshal's rank.
-Hata was convicted of war crimes and sentenced to life imprisonment in 1948, but was paroled in 1954.
+Hata was convicted of war crimes and sentenced to life imprisonment in 1948, but was paroled in 1955.

-Biography

-Early years
+Early life

 Hata was a native of Fukushima Prefecture, where his father was a samurai of the Aizu Domain.
 At the age of 12, the family relocated to Hakodate, Hokkaidō, but at the age of 14, he was accepted into the prestigious First Tokyo Middle School.
 However, his father died the same year.
 Unable to afford the tuition, Hata enrolled in the Army Cadet School instead, going on to graduate in the 12th class of the Imperial Japanese Army Academy in 1901 as a second lieutenant in the artillery.
 Hata served in the Russo-Japanese War.
 He graduated from the 22nd class of the Army Staff College with top rankings in November 1910.

 Sent as a military attaché to Germany in March 1912, Hata stayed in Europe throughout World War I as a military observer.
 He was promoted to major in September 1914 and to lieutenant colonel in July 1918, while still in Europe, and he stayed on as a member of the Japanese delegation to the Versailles Peace Treaty negotiations in February 1919.

 On his return to Japan, Hata was promoted to colonel and given command of the 16th Field Artillery Regiment in July 1921, and was promoted to major general and commander of the 4th Heavy Field Artillery Brigade in March 1926.

 Hata was subsequently assigned to the strategic planning division of the Imperial Japanese Army General Staff, serving as chief of the Fourth Bureau in July 1927 and Chief of the First Bureau in August 1928.

 Hata was promoted to lieutenant general in August 1931 and became Inspector General of Artillery Training.
 He was then given a field command, that of the 14th Division in August 1933.
 After serving as head of the Imperial Japanese Army Air Service from December 1935, he became commander of the Taiwan Army of Japan in 1936.